stoplightio/spectral/docs/rulesets.md

 When you run the `spectral lint my-document.json` CLI command, Spectral will automatically apply the built in OpenAPI v2 or v3 ruleset if appropriate.

-To customize the rules that are applied, simply create a `spectral.yml` in the same directory that you are running the `spectral lint` command from and it will automatically be used.
+To customize the rules that are applied, create a `spectral.yml` in the same directory that you are running the `spectral lint` command from and it will automatically be used.

 ## Ruleset Examples